-Just like Platinum, the QuicksilverOne will automatically consider you for a higher credit line in as little as 6 months.
+Just like Platinum, the QuicksilverOne will automatically consider you for a higher credit line in as little as six months.

 The card also comes with travel perks like travel accident insurance and emergency travel assistance.
 You won’t be charged foreign transaction fees, either, which is a big plus if you’re a frequent international traveler.

 You can redeem your rewards for cash, apply them to a recent purchase or use them to buy gift cards.
 You can even set up automatic redemptions so you don’t have to remember to redeem your rewards.
-You’ll receive cash back at a certain time every year, or once your rewards have reached a certain threshold (i.e., $50 or $100).
+You’ll receive cash back at a certain time every year or once your rewards have reached a certain threshold ($50 or $100, for example).

 Recommended credit score